We are looking forward to celebrating Alumni Weekend with our L&C community. Come back home to the hill!

 Please find out about our COVID-19 policies here.
 We will follow the COVID-19 safety guidelines that are in place in Multnomah County during Alumni Weekend.

 Please click on your class year below to find your reunion information.
+If it is not your reunion year, feel free to take a look at the schedule page to find events of interest.
 Everyone is welcome at Alumni Weekend.
-If it is not your reunion year, feel free to take a look at the General Registration.
-Albany Society and Faculty and Staff registrations are below.

-Learn more about special events and register here for alumni who graduated 50 or more years ago.
+Learn more about special events here for alumni who graduated 50 or more years ago.

 FACULTY AND STAFF

 Faculty and staff are welcome at Alumni Weekend events!
 See more information and register here.

 Alumni and Parent Programs is looking for fun loving folks in reunion years to join their class reunion committee and help plan the best Alumni Weekend ever!
 Find more information here.